A Mediterranean treasure waiting for you to explore by boat

 Besides Dubrovnik, you’ll find cities such as Zadar, Split and Sibenik welcome visitors with their own splendid vistas and excellent yacht rental opportunities.

 The best known islands are Hvar and Brač, the latter an easy day trip from Split.
 Both of these islands are large enough to explore and find your own slice of tranquility, or moor up and join the crowds.
-If you’re really looking to explore the pristine side of the Croatian islands, take your yacht rental to Dugi Otok, Molat, Zirje or Mljet for some peace and quiet.
+If you’re really looking to explore the pristine side of the islands, take your yacht rental to Dugi Otok, Molat, Zirje or Mljet for some peace and quiet.

 Many of the Croatian islands are fringed by shallow reefs, perfect for splashing about with a snorkel for hours at a time.
 Big and little kids will delight at the rich array of fish and other underwater critters, and you’ll often spot octopus, crab, scorpionfish and even seals and dolphins.

 In fact, you won’t even need to get wet to enjoy meeting bottlenose dolphins.
-When cruising the Adriatic Sea in your yacht rental, you’re highly likely to meet a friendly pod of dolphins at some point.
+When cruising the Adriatic Sea on your yacht rental, you’re highly likely to meet a friendly pod of dolphins at some point.
 If you’re lucky you might even get to see a turtle!

 The Mediterranean isn’t short of a few historic sites, and Croatia has its fair share.
 From castles to ruins; to fortifications from modern conflicts, history buffs will find lots to keep them occupied.
 Stari Grad in Hvar is home to an ancient Roman settlement as well as an Ottoman era fort.
 In Zadar, walk through the city gates from the era when Venice was the local superpower.